sghaskell/maps-plus/README.md

 Any extra CSS classes you wish to add for styling.
 Here are some [additional classes](http://fortawesome.github.io/Font-Awesome/examples/) you can use with Font Awesome to change the styling.

 # Path Tracing
 If you have a dataset that contains multiple coordinates for each point (think cars, trains, planes, bicycles, anything that moves and can be tracked) you can trace the path of the object.
 Control whether markers are displayed along the path using the ``markerVisibility`` setting.
 Show split intervals by enabling ``Path Splits`` and adjusting the ``Path Split Interval`` in the format menu.
+Note that ``_time`` must be present for split intervals to work.

 ### Available Fields and Values
 ##### markerVisibility